Tien Chiu

 I don’t much like any of the three reds – or rather, I think all three could work very nicely with the gold warp but am not sure how it will look in the context of the second warp/weft.
 So I am cooking up four more red sample skeins to see if I like any of those better.
 I’m hoping they will all be brighter reds – I took them out of Deb Menz’s Color in Spinning dye formulas, with some alterations and adaptations on my part.

-Finally, Mike was kind enough to rewire my compudobby fans yesterday, so I can get started threading again.
+Finally, B. was kind enough to rewire my compudobby fans yesterday, so I can get started threading again.
 The new fans are much more powerful, but they are also louder, so noise-canceling headphones are definitely in order.

 But first, I need to re-boil the syrup for my candied cherries, and turn another 10 lbs of apricots into jam!
 Yep, it’s definitely going to be a busy couple of days.